 Our day is filled with moments that we miss if we don’t take them in.
 You could have your day crammed with back to back conference calls and meetings, but that does not define your entire day, although that is all that you might remember.
-One key solution to improving the way you look at your work-life balance is to make sure you take advantage of opportunities to stop and enjoy where you are.

 I took the Instagram year-in-photos challenge almost two years ago, and it has provided me with many rewards and drastically changed how I look at my day.
 So much so that I am retaking the challenge.